The planting season is here, but you don’t have to break your back tilling or plowing your garden thanks to the best rotavator for allotment.

 In addition, this unit is powered by a 139cc 4 stroke Hyundai engine which gives it enough torque to power through the toughest soils.

-This engine is connected to a heavy-duty gearbox while the high torque feature of the engine allows the unit to operate at lower speeds which improve on fuel efficiency.
+This engine is connected to a heavy-duty gearbox while the high torque feature of the machine allows the unit to operate at lower speeds, which improves on fuel efficiency.

 With a tilling width of 13” and a depth of 5”, this unit is ideal for vegetable garden allotment.
 Also, this unit is made using the latest engineering technology to accommodate ever-changing gardening needs.

-This model’s manoeuvrability is eased by its self-propelling feature in addition to its in-built lifting transportation wheel.
-The front wheel is designed to manoeuvre the tool in between jobs while allowing you to lift then during cultivation.
+This model’s maneuverability is eased by its self-propelling feature in addition to its in-built lifting transportation wheel.
+The front wheel is designed to maneuver the tool between jobs while allowing you to lift then during cultivation.

-This unit features a 42.7cc two stroke engine and 6 tough tines, a perfect combination which allows you to plough through hardened soils.
+This unit features a 42.7cc two-stroke engine and six tough tines, a perfect combination that allows you to plow through-hardened soils.
 If you are preparing your land for allotment, this unit will get the job done with relative ease.

-A tilling depth of 20cm and width of 30cm allow you to plough through the lawn in one pass allowing you to get the job done speedily and efficiently.
+A tilling depth of 20cm and width of 30cm allow you to plow through the lawn in one pass, allowing you to get the job done speedily and efficiently.

-It gives enough power to plough through the toughest grounds, which makes it ideal for digging out compacted soils.
+It gives enough power to plow through the toughest grounds, making it ideal for digging out compacted soils.

-One of the most unique features of this unit is its lightweight design which makes it pretty impressive to operate around tight garden spaces.
+One of the unique features of this unit is its lightweight design, which makes it pretty impressive to operate around tight garden spaces.
 This unit is ideal for all forms of allotment regardless of the garden size.

-This is another great choice for small garden allotment which features multiple cutting blades, a powerful motor and a user-friendly design which is suited for first-time users.
+This is another great choice for small garden allotment, which features multiple cutting blades, a powerful motor, and a user-friendly design suited for first-time users.

-Earthwise TC70065 series packs a 1050W motor and a 10m cable which eases manouverability during allotment.
-This unit has four blades (each with four teeth) which are made out of hardened steel which make light work of all kinds of soil.
+Earthwise TC70065 series packs a 1050W motor and a 10m cable, which eases maneuverability during allotment.
+This unit has four blades (each with four teeth), made out of hardened steel, which makes light work of all kinds of soil.

 The Earthwise TC70065 adjustable rotavator allows the user to till and cultivate through the garden in a single pass, making it ideal for planting activities.

-This unit has a cutting width of 12.6” which is just what you need for smaller spaces which gives you accurate results as you move along.
-A tilling depth of 8.7” allows you to go over previously ploughed areas for more excellent results.
+This unit has a cutting width of 12.6,” which is just what you need for smaller spaces, which gives you accurate results as you move along.
+A tilling depth of 8.7” allows you to go over previously plowed areas for more excellent products.

 This Troy-Bilt TB154E series is one of the strongest rotavators that is currently available in the market.

-It is powered by a 1400W electric motor which is sufficient for digging, tilling and cultivating all types of soils.
+It is powered by a 1400W electric motor, sufficient for digging, tilling, and cultivating all types of soils.
 At 24 cuts per blade revolution, this unit makes light work of the toughest grounds.

 With this machine, you do not need to pass over the ground for the second time.
-With a cutting width of 15.7” and a tilling depth of 8.7”, this unit cuts wide than most rotavators which makes it ideal for a wide range of gardening tasks.
+With a cutting width of 15.7” and a tilling depth of 8.7”, this unit cuts wide than most rotavators, making it ideal for a wide range of gardening tasks.

-Despite being powered by an electric motor; this unit is available at an affordable price which makes it a valuable investment for all your allotment tasks.
+Despite being powered by an electric motor, this unit is available at an affordable price, making it a valuable investment for all your allotment tasks.

 Related: Best Tow Behind Fertilizer Spreader

-This rotavator is powered by a 2 stroke (1.2L, 52cc) engine which provides about an hour of constant usage.
+This rotavator is powered by a two-stroke (1.2L, 52cc) engine, which provides about an hour of constant usage.
 It can be fuelled using a mixture of engine oil and gasoline.

-Whereas the power output of this unit can be considered an overkill for restricted spaces, it easily ploughs through all sorts of soil and is considered ideal for allotment.
+Whereas the power output of this unit can be considered overkill for restricted spaces, it easily plows through all sorts of soil and is considered ideal for allotment.

-Although this unit is not as significant as other gasoline-powered rotavators in its class, it suits most soil requirements, including harder soils such as clay.
-This cultivator also comes equipped with several safety equipments including gloves, leg guards and ear protectors.
+Although this unit is not as significant as other gasoline-powered rotavators in its class, it suits most soil requirements, including more problematic soils such as clay.
+This cultivator also comes equipped with several safety equipments, including gloves, leg guards, and ear protectors.

-Also included in the unit is a mixing bottle, a funnel and a tool kit which ensure you have everything you need to keep the cultivator well maintained.
+Also included in the unit is a mixing bottle, a funnel, and a tool kit, ensuring you have everything you need to keep the cultivator well maintained.

 A two handled design makes it easier to operate the machine without enduring fatigue whereas a thick rubber grip ensures user comfort by absorbing vibrations when the equipment is in use.